Creating and sending patches

 You can also take a look at the Code Review Checklist as it contains a list of checks that your reviewer is likely to go over when reviewing your code.

 Sometimes you may be asked to squash your commits.
 Squashing means merging multiple commits into one in case you created multiple commits while working on a bug.
-Squashing bugs is easy with steps listed below for both git and mercurial.
+Squashing bugs is easy!

-.hgrc(default configuration file of mercurial) located in the home directory on Linux/OSX, using your favourite editor.
+Mercurial.ini(Windows) –this is the default configuration file of Mercurial– located in your home directory, using your favourite editor.

 - Then add